 17.1.6.5 The Marginal Losses Component of LBMP at Proxy Generator Buses

-The components of LBMP will be posted in the Day-Ahead and Real-Time Markets as described above, except that the Marginal Losses Component of LBMP will be calculated differently for Internal locations.
+The components of LBMP will be posted in the Day-Ahead and Real-Time Markets as described in this Section 17.1.6, except that the Marginal Losses Component of LBMP will be calculated differently for Internal locations.
 The Marginal Losses Component of the LBMP at each bus, as described above, includes the difference between the marginal cost of losses at that bus and the Reference Bus.
 If this formulation were employed for an External bus, then the Marginal Losses Component would include the difference in the cost of Marginal Losses for a section of the transmission system External to the NYCA.
 Since the ISO will not charge for losses incurred Externally, the formulation will exclude these loss effects.
 To exclude these External loss effects, the Marginal Losses Component will be calculated from points on the boundary of the NYCA to the Reference Bus.

 The Marginal Losses Component of the LBMP at the External bus will be a weighted average of the Marginal Losses Components of the LBMPs at the Interconnection Points.
 To derive the Marginal Losses Component of the LBMP at an External location, a Transaction will be assumed to be scheduled from the External bus to the Reference Bus.
 The Shift Factors for this Transaction on the tie lines into these Interconnection buses, which measure the per-unit effect of flows over each of those tie lines that results from the hypothetical transaction, will provide the weights for this calculation.
 Since all the power from this assumed Transaction crosses the NYCA boundary, the sum of these weights is unity.